Frequently Asked Questions

 No. Projects must be focused on developing novel technologies.
 The IMAT program is first and foremost a technology development initiative.
-Applications proposing research projects centered on discovery biology, no matter how novel, will be deemed non-responsive to the program and returned to the applicant without review.
-Applications centered on innovative technology development and that also utilize or exploit novel biology in order to illustrate the enhancement or development of innovative or applied emerging technologies are considered responsive.
+Applications proposing research projects centered on hypothesis-driven research, no matter how novel, will be deemed non-responsive to the program.

 In general, technology refers to instruments, devices, platforms, tools and associated techniques or methods.

 The IMAT Program seeks to foster the development and technical maturation of highly innovative, emerging, and potentially transformative next-generation technologies.
-As such, technical innovation is a key component of the program and technologies that are in widespread use or commercially available are not supported by the program.
+As such, technical innovation is a key component of the program and technologies that are already in widespread use or commercially available are not supported by the program.
 Applicants should note the FOA-specific review criteria related to innovation described in the RFAs.

-No. The IMAT Program solicits both molecular and cellular analytical and characterization technologies across a wide-range of cross-cutting disciplines.
-The program encourages collaborative approaches in order to overcome mutual technical barriers in multiple areas of research.
-Robust technologies appropriate for basic, clinical, epidemiological, or translational research.
+No. The IMAT Program solicits molecular and cellular analytical and characterization technologies across a wide-range of cross-cutting disciplines.
+The program encourages collaborative approaches to overcome technical barriers.
+The program solicits projects to develop robust technologies appropriate for basic, clinical, epidemiological, or translational research.
 Additionally, the program solicits applications to develop technologies to preserve sample integrity, establish quality assessment/quality control criteria, and improve handling of cancer-relevant biospecimens under diverse conditions.

-The R21 mechanism is meant to support research projects in which proof-of-principle has not yet been established.
+The R21 and R61 mechanisms are meant to support research projects in which proof-of-principle has not yet been established.
 The aim of such an award is thus to acquire, through the completion of a series of quantitative performance measures, sufficient data to demonstrate proof of principle.
-IMAT R21s are intended to encourage new exploratory and pilot research projects.
-The technology proposed should be at the inception, conceptiual stage and may involve considerable risk but could lead to a breakthrough in a particular area that could have a major impact on cancer research.
+IMAT R21s and R61s are intended to encourage new exploratory and pilot research projects.
+The technology proposed should be at the inception, conceptual stage and may involve considerable risk but could lead to a breakthrough in a particular area that could have a major impact on cancer research.
 IMAT replaced the R21 grant mechanism with the R61 to support early stage projects beginning in 2022.
 On January 25th, 2022, IMAT program staff held a pre-application webinar to introduce the R61 grant mechanism.
 A recording of the webinar is available to be viewed through vbrick.
-The IMAT R61 FOAs limit direct costs to $400,000 total for up to 3 years.
+The IMAT R61 FOAs limit direct costs to $150,000 per year for up to 3 years.